 5.1.a.
 Nominations.
-(Originally III. second half of ¶2) Any Garden member of good standing can be a candidate.
+Any Garden member of good standing can be a candidate.
 Any garden member can nominate any garden member, including themselves, to a garden position.
-New Steering Committee members, garden chair, and garden secretary will be nominated at a general regular monthly Garden meeting, at least thirty days before the Garden's Annual Meeting (Section 3.3.).
+New Steering Committee members, garden chair, and garden secretary will be nominated at a general Garden meeting, at least thirty days before the Garden's Annual Meeting (Section 3.3.).